 The school house is also available as an interesting historic venue for meetings and personal events.
 For more information, click below

 Plan to attend one or all of Mount Horeb Landmarks fundrasising events this year.
-Pie Auction is next, August 11
+Pie Auction has been cancelled but please watch for future activities.

 The history, story and photos of the restoration of the District #1 Schoolhouse.